jgomez18UCM/Localization-Text-Recognition/training/README.md

 If you wish to delete also the image, add ```--rmi 'all'``` to the command.

-However if you just want to stop the container run:
+However if you just want to stop the container then run:

 ```
 docker compose stop